 Berlinetta was an instant hit upon its launch as Chevy sold more than 67,200.
 It was designed for folks who wanted both comfort and performance.
 Just like its its RS and SC siblings it came with L6 as standard with V8 and automatic available as options.

-It had pretty road friendly manners with 6 uniquely tuned engine mounts, revalved shocks, thicker insulation, specially designed bolstered seats and Berlinetta badging and new grille pattern.
+It had pretty road-friendly manners with 6 uniquely tuned engine mounts, revalved shocks, thicker insulation, specially designed bolstered seats Berlinetta badging and a new grille pattern.

 Source- Brochure

-Available options for all Camaro models included Power door locks, electric defogger, color keyed floor console, removable glass panels and spoiler.
+Available options for all Camaro models included Power door locks, an electric defogger, a color-keyed floor console, removable glass panels, and a spoiler.

 282,582 units were made.
 111,357 were Camaro Sport Coupes, 19,101 Rally Sport Coupes, 67,236 Berlinetta coupes, and 84,887 Camaro Z28 Sport Coupe.
 Out of these, 249,012 had automatic and, 18,987 had 4-Speed CR Manual (all Z28s).
 Colors like Dark Blue, Black and White were most popular.